baixing/jedi/README.md

 1. subtemplate fragments (which combine the power of Jade's mixin and block feature) is not implemented yet

-2. @title = "Hello {username}" is not implemented yet
+2. only very basic support of import instruction

-3. string concat and some other expression operators is not implemented
+2. string concat and some other expression operators are not implemented

-4. only one attribute is allowed in the same line of element

 ### IDE/editor support ###